 - Scholars will learn more about the ethical dilemmas and media ethics in an media industry or area of interest.

 - Scholars will produce high-quality case studies bearing their name.
+Promising cases will be used beyond the course in ethics education at UT and across the nation.

 - Scholars will gain experience in helping plan and publicize exciting Media Ethics Initiative events.